 We were planning a family trip to Mexico for a friend's wedding and reunion but discovered my son will not be allowed into the country.
-We have canceled the trip entirely.
-However, some ex convicts and other felons do not have these restrictions and can travel wherever they want.
+We canceled the trip entirely, however, some ex convicts and other felons do not have these restrictions and can travel wherever they want.
 He won't be able to travel to other countries for fear that he will be taken into police custody upon arrival or soon thereafter.
 We have lived in an emotional prison for the past 17 years and will be labeled for the rest of our lives.

-There are many men sitting in jail right now because girls who want to get involved with men lie about their age or want revenge on men that may have slighted or deceived them in some way.
-Should someone who urinates outside on or near a building be put on the sex offender registry?
+There are many men sitting in jail right now because girls who want to get involved with men lie about their age, are falsely accused by an ex-wife or girlfriend wanting revenge or a minor coached by an un-qualified law enforcement person or social worker.
+Should someone who urinates outside on or near a building be put on the sex offender registry for indecent exposure for 25 years?
 That has happened!